deekue/zerotier-synology-docker/README.md

 # Zerotier Synology Docker script

-<abbr title="Quick and Dirty">QaD</abbr> script to install and manage Zerotier on a Synology NAS.
+Script to install and manage Zerotier on a Synology NAS.
+`setup` will also migrate settings from the Synology spkg

 based on https://docs.zerotier.com/devices/synology/